acro5piano/auto-mf-attendance/README.md

-# mf-attendance
+# auto mf attendance

-The automation script
+The automation script of attendance.moneyforward.com